Lettuce vs Cabbage - Health impact and Nutrition Comparison

 Lettuce, containing more water, has a weaker taste and no smell, as opposed to cabbages that have a strong taste and odor.
 Cabbage being crunchier is often used in the kitchen in boiled or steamed forms, while lettuce is more commonly consumed raw.

 These two vegetables also grow under different conditions.
 Lettuce is an annual plant that thrives in warmer climates, whereas cabbage is biannual and prefers cooler environments.

-The most common varieties of lettuce are looseleaf, Romaine or cos and iceberg or crisphead.
-Iceberg lettuce, that is the prevalent cultivar used in the United States, most resembles white cabbage by its appearance.
+The most common varieties of lettuce are looseleaf, Romaine or cos, and iceberg or crisphead.
+Iceberg lettuce is the prevalent cultivar used in the United States and most resembles white cabbage by its appearance.

 Like most vegetables, lettuce and cabbage consist predominantly of water.
 The tougher texture of cabbages is a result of a lower water density.
-Lettuce consists of 95% water, whereas cabbage contains 92% of it.
+Lettuce consists of 95% water, whereas cabbage contains 92% water.

 Macronutrients and Calories

 One serving of lettuce is equal to 36 grams, or one cup of shredded lettuce.
 A serving of cabbage, on the other hand, is only 23 grams or one average leaf.

 Due to the higher density of macronutrients, cabbage contains more calories.
 100g of cabbage contains 25 calories, whereas the same amount of lettuce has only 15.